RicardoCunha42/MUDI.Application/README.md

 # MUDI.Application-API-Rest
-API Rest java project made at Alura's Spring MVC courses.
+API Java/Spring project made at Alura's Spring MVC courses.
 It's an application that register products and offers on them in a databank, and follows the MVC pattern.
 It's view layer is made with thymeleaf as well as Vue.js.

 #New features
 After the course, I expanded the original application with these new features:\